albumentations-team/albumentations-ai-blog/posts/2025/02-albumentationsx-pytorch-classification-cats-dogs/index.md

 ## The Role of Data Augmentation

-> **✅ Success:** In this tutorial, augmentation helped us achieve 87.9% validation accuracy with approximately 25,000 training images.
+> In this tutorial, augmentation helped us achieve 87.9% validation accuracy with approximately 25,000 training images.
 Without augmentation, the same model typically plateaus at 75-80% validation accuracy while overfitting significantly (reaching 95%+ training accuracy).

 Deep learning models need diverse data to generalize well.
 While collecting more labeled data is ideal, it's often impractical due to cost, scarcity, or expertise requirements.